 Laura nailed it on the head!
 I have one thing to add regarding accommodation: apartment rentals are really popular in Barcelona and are a very trusted business.
 Check out sample prices here: http://sweethomeabroad.com/barcelona/ Can be a very good option, if you are travelling with friends. almost 8 years ago

 Apartments are they way to go for accommodations; often cheaper than hotels with more space and a sense of "living" there.
 Two recommendations: http://www.passeigdegracia115.com/

 Key places: the Museum of the History of Cataluna at the Palau de Mar; one of the best in the world and you'll understand more of Barcelona from pre-historic times to today.
 Plus, it's right by the marina and in the Barcelonetta area near the beach and great restaurants.

 Sagrada Familia is a must see, as is Tibidabo with the church and amusement park.
 Placa Espanya will give you entree to the National Museum, the Miro Foundacion, the artesan village of Poble Espanya and the sights of Montjuic.
 As to La Rambla, it's OK if you like Times Square in NYC, otherwise it's a tourist mob scene and haven for pickpockets.
-La Boqueria is interesting, but I'd visit Palau de la Musica instead. over 7 years ago
+La Boqueria is interesting, but I'd visit Palau de la Musica instead. almost 8 years ago

 I would recommend Apartments Sixtyfour for a place to stay in Barcelona.
 This is in a great location for exploring the city and the rooms are really nice. http://search.costeffectivetravel.com/Hotel/Apartments_Sixtyfour.htm almost 8 years agoAnswered by Tim via Travellr.com